Veenadhar-10/Virtual-Hand-Cricket/README.md

 6) After the first innings you will get a pop up message that the first innings completed .
 Click on ok to start second innings .
 7) If you are chasing the target play according to the situation **take risks**,**play slow** keeping the track of number of runs needed and number of balls left.
-8) If you are bowling second
+8) If you are bowling second try to restrict the bot as early as possible so that the bot wont come too close to the target.
+9) After the second innings match result will be displayed .
+You can restart the game by clicking on restart button just below the scoreboard

+### 🧠 Technologies Used
+***HTML, CSS, JavaScript***

+***No frameworks – pure vanilla JS!***

+***Optimized for browser-based interaction.***